torsten-liermann/systemd-docker/README.md

 To disable `systemd-docker`'s "stopped container removal" procedure, the flag `... --rm=false ...` can be used.

+Example: `ExecStart=systemd-docker ... --rm=false ... run ...`

 # Docker restrictions
-## `--cpuset` or `-m`
+## --cpuset and/or -m
-These flags can't be used because they are *incompatible with the cgroup migration* inherent to `systemd-docker`.
+These flags can't be used because they are incompatible with the cgroup migration(s) inherent to `systemd-docker`.

-## `-d` flag / detaching the client
+## -d (detaching the Docker client)
-The `-d` argument to docker has no effect under `systemd-docker`.
-To cause the Docker client to detach after the container is running, use the
-`systemd-docker` options `--logs=false --rm=false`.
-If either `--logs` or `--rm` is true, the Docker client instance used by `systemd-docker` is kept alive until the systemd service is stopped or the container exits.
+The `-d` flag provided to `docker run` has no effect under `systemd-docker`.
+To cause the Docker client to detach after the container is running, use the `systemd-docker` options `--logs=false --rm=false`.
+If either `--logs` or `--rm` is true, the Docker client instance used by `systemd-docker` is kept alive until the `systemd` service is stopped or the container exits.

 # Known issues
 ## Inconsistent cgroup
-CentOS 7 is *inconsistent* in the way it handles some cgroups.
-It has `3:cpuacct,cpu:/user.slice` in `/proc/[pid]/cgroups` which is inconsistent with the cgroup path `/sys/fs/cgroup/cpu,cpuacct/` that `systemd-docker` tries to move PIDs to.
+CentOS 7 is inconsistent in the way it handles some cgroups.
+It has `3:cpuacct,cpu:/user.slice` in `/proc/[pid]/cgroups` but the corresponding path

-This will cause `systemd-docker` to fail unless run with`systemd-docker --cgroups name=systemd run`
+`/sys/fs/cgroup/cpu,cpuacct/` doesn't exist.
+This causes `systemd-docker` to fail when it tries to move the PIDs there.
+To solve this the systemd cgroup must be explicitely mentioned: `systemd-docker ... --cgroups name=systemd ... run ...`

 See https://github.com/ibuildthecloud/systemd-docker/issues/15 for details.